HumanCellAtlas/metadata-schema/docs/rationale.md

 As we are requiring instance data to also be self describing, all *Type* entities will require a property called `describedBy`.

-e.g. For `donor_organism.json` schema, these fields will look like:
+For `donor_organism.json` schema, these fields will look like:

 ```
 "$schema": "http://json-schema.org/draft-04/schema#"